David Coleman Photographic Artist

 Dave's work has been exhibited at the Butler Institute of American Art in Youngstown, OH, the Wickenden Gallery, Cleveland, OH, Quincy Art Center, Quincy IL, and the Tubac Center of the Arts in Tubac, AZ.
 Closer to home, he has shown at the St. Louis Artists Guild, Framations Gallery and Foundry Art Centre(St. Charles, MO), Des Peres Hospital(Des Peres, MO), and St. Charles Community College which invited him to show his work in the 2015 SCC Invitational, and, most recently, in Brooklyn, New York, at the Brooklyn Waterfront Artists Coalition(2017), and was invited to exhibit at the Foundry Art Centre during it's annual "Gala"(2017).

-Dave now spends much of his time at "Disparate Images," his studio-gallery located in the Foundry Art Centre in St. Charles, MO, where he creates, displays and sells his work.
+Dave now spends much of his time at "Disparate Images," his studio located in the Fine Art Photography gallery at The Hub on Canal, New Smyrna Beach Florida.

 The most important aspect of my art is that it celebrates photography.
 The medium has excited and fascinated me since childhood.
 On rainy days, I would look through the family photo albums and see relatives and friends frozen in a particular place and time.
 Later, as a young man, I took photos, developed the film and made the prints in my own darkroom.
 To this day, I still remember the thrill of seeing that first black and white print appear in a tray of developer.